← All posts

 gaps mapped

-3. The brand name in the templates is a placeholder.
-Claude reads the prospect's actual site (title tag, services nav, contact page) and rewrites the placeholder with real values.
+The brand name in the templates is a placeholder.
+Claude reads the prospect's real site, the title tag, the services nav, the contact page, and rewrites it with their real name and city.
+Swap the data file and the whole UI repopulates.

 The brand name "HVAC Company" is a placeholder.
 The Orlando data is real.
-The version that ships to a real prospect has their name, their city, their numbers.
+The version you send a prospect has their name, their city, their numbers.

 FAQCommon questions